open-policy-agent/opa/docs/content/policy-language.md

 If the **value** is omitted, it defaults to **true**.

-When we query for the value of `t` we see the obvious result:
+When we query for the value of `t2` we see the obvious result:

 ```live:eg/rules:query:hidden
 t